Gamma World: Seventh Edition (2010)

 Additional content was released for the 7th Edition of Gamma World at Game Day 2010 and at the 2010 Penny Arcade Expo, Trouble in Freesboro and Pax Extraterrestria respectively.
 In addition, a Christmas themed adventure and vehicular combat rules were released online.

 Additionally, two novels were published in the setting.
-Sooner Dead by Mel Odom was published February 1st, 2011, and Red Sails in the Fallout by Paul Kidd, published July 5th, 2011.
+Sooner Dead by Mel Odom was published February 1, 2011, and Red Sails in the Fallout by Pauli Kidd, published July 5, 2011.

+Mutant Crawl Classics (2018)

+A open gaming unofficial release from Goodman Games.

 Reception

+In Issue 41 of Moves, Steve List reviewed the first edition and commented, "Gamma World is not a game for those who take their science fiction, science, or technology seriously, but it is a good set of rules for role-playing, provided an energetic referee can be found to run the show."

-Don Turnbull reviewed Gamma World for White Dwarf #10, giving it an overall rating of 9 out of 10, and stated that "Gamma World is good quality - let there be no mistake.
+Don Turnbull reviewed the first edition of Gamma World for White Dwarf #10, giving it an overall rating of 9 out of 10, and stated that "Gamma World is good quality - let there be no mistake.
 This has not been thrown together in haste by earnest amateurs over glasses of cheap booze.
 It is a thoroughly professional job which deserves a place on the shelf (and the playing table) of anyone remotely interested in the science fiction game-setting."

+In the 1979 book The Playboy Winner's Guide to Board Games, John Jackson reviewed the first edition, and noted that "Gama World could draw on a hundred science-fiction novels for material.
+It seems to be better organized than its cousin [Metamorphosis Alpha], and the campaign map of an altered America is almost worth the cost of the game itself."

-Ronald Pehr reviewed Gamma World in The Space Gamer No. 32.
-Pehr commented that "If you liked its progenitors, Gamma World is an interesting variant.
+Ronald Pehr reviewed the first edition of Gamma World in The Space Gamer No. 32 and commented "If you liked its progenitors, Gamma World is an interesting variant.
 Beginning players should find it easy to learn, and referees are challenged to create a playable, balanced world.
 It's somewhat expensive and the sudden-death power of futuristic weaponry and the lack of character 'levels' may put you off, but if the basic premise is appealing you'll probably enjoy Gamma World."